Magic Longsword

 Rare Runes

-Many runes and spells have come and gone in the history of Tibia, the runes left from these days are a reminder that powerfull spells should be better balanced.
-Two of these rare runes are the Creature Burn, and the 15 shot Energy Bomb.
-The creature burn rune was a powerful fire magic rune that required mag 7 to use, and did decent inital fire damage, then kept burning the target like the envirum rune of today, it was a very nice rune and a few existed until cip reintroduced the rune at a much reduced damage rate, today known as the Soul Fire rune.
-The 15 shot Ebomb is very well known and a largly sought after collector rune which in olden times created a 9x9 energy diagonal square doing the same damage as an Energy Field rune.
+Many runes and spells have come and gone in the history of Tibia, the runes left from those days were a reminder that powerful spells should be better balanced lest they lead to unintended outcomes.
+Two of these rare runes were the Creature Burn, and the 15 shot Energy Bomb.
+The creature burn rune was a powerful fire magic rune that required mag 7 to use and did decent initial fire damage before burning the target like the envirum rune of today.
+It was a very powerful rune and only a few existed until cip reintroduced the rune as the Soul Fire rune with a much-reduced damage rate.
+The 15 shot Ebomb is very well known and a largely sought-after collector rune which in olden times created a 9x9 energy diagonal square doing the same damage as an Energy Field rune.
 According to Cheron, you needed magic level 25 to fire this monster, before it was reintroduced by CIP as the small 3x3 rune we have today of the same name, and far fewer shots.
-Other rare runes include a light blue rune with an upside down anchor on it, designed for mag 26, adori mort vis - use unknown.
-Another recently brought up rare rune was the yellow mana fluid rune, any information on this rune would be appreciated - it no longer exists in game as far as anyone knows.
-Today you can see a few rare runes that are rare because of the number of shots they have, some being the result of bugs (0 shot runes), others the rare loot of ingame quest (Ferumbras loot, Fortembra loot, ect), or as new quests like the 3 shot uh and 2 shot sd.
-In CIPsofts stupidity they turned those runes into ugly ass silver an gold edged versions of the runes.
+Only one player in game was able to use the spell, the well-known Arieswar's sorcerer, Spirit guide who got the scroll from the Gods.
+Casting the spell cost 270 mana to make the wild 15 shot rune.